EquiBim: Learning Symmetry-Equivariant Policy for Bimanual Manipulation: SYMMETRY-AWARE LEARNING FRAMEWORK

 Intuitively, this objective encourages the policy to produce compatible actions for symmetrically equivalent task instances, even though the policy parameters and inference process remain unchanged.
 The regularization operates purely at the output level and does not require additional supervision or explicit symmetry annotations.

 Importantly, EquiBim’s symmetry-consistent regularization is agnostic to the underlying policy architecture, observation modality, and action representation.
 As long as the symmetry transformation $\mathcal{S}$ can be consistently defined for the chosen inputs and outputs, the regularization can be applied without modifying the policy structure or training pipeline.
+EquiBim introduces negligible computational overhead during training, requiring only one additional forward pass to evaluate the symmetry-consistent loss, while incurring no additional computation during inference.
 This flexibility makes EquiBim particularly suitable for bimanual manipulation settings, where symmetry is a natural yet often underexploited task prior.